 Arthur Holly Compton: Born September 10, 1892 and died on March 15, 1962, our focus is on his Nobel Prize in Physics in 1927 for what is now called the Compton effect and how it works with the Schwarzschild radius.
-His 1923 focus on the particle nature of electromagnetic radiation is where this analysis will ultimately focus.
+His 1923 focus on the particle, particularly on the nature of electromagnetic radiation, is where this analysis will ultimately focus.

 - Articles: Arthur Holly Compton: The Adventures of a Citizen Scientist, John Compton, 2010